cocos/cocos-docs/en/cocos-service/agc-cloudstorage.md

 - After enabling the Cloud Storage service and configuring the HUAWEI configuration file as described above, you can open the **Build** panel to compile the project by clicking **Project -> Build** in the Creator editor menu bar.
 Cocos Creator v2.4.1 and above, you could [publish to HUAWEI AppGallery Connect](../publish/publish-huawei-agc.md).
 Below Creator v2.4.1 could [publish to the Android platform](../publish/publish-native.md).

-- Once the Sample project is running on the phone, click the **Storage** button on the homepage for testing.
+- Once the Sample project is running on the phone, click the **Auth** button first, after completing user authentication, then back to homepage and press **Storage** button for testing.
+If you can see the file name of the uploaded file in Logcat,

   ![](agc-cloudstorage/cs-sample.jpg)